Biden announces nuclear-powered submarines for Australia - KESQ

 “The steps we are announcing today will help us to advance these mutually beneficial objectives in the decades to come,” they said.

 San Diego is Biden’s first stop on a three-day trip to California and Nevada.
-He will discuss gun violence prevention in the community of Monterey Park, California, and his plans to lower prescription drug costs in Las Vegas.
-The trip will include fundraising stops as Biden steps up his political activities before an expected announcement next month that he will seek reelection in 2024.
+He will discuss gun violence prevention in Monterey Park, California, where 11 people were killed in a January mass shooting, and his plans to lower prescription drug costs in Las Vegas.
+The trip will include fundraising stops as Biden steps up his political activity before an expected reelection announcement next month.

-Australia is buying up to five Virginia-class boats as part of AUKUS, said Jake Sullivan, the U.S. national security adviser, who accompanied Biden to California.
+Australia is buying three, and possibly up to five, Virginia-class boats as part of AUKUS.
 A future generation of submarines will be built in the U.K. and in Australia with U.S. technology and support.

-The U.S. would also step up its port visits in Australia to provide the country with more familiarity with the nuclear-powered technology before it has such subs of its own.
+The U.S. will also increase its port visits in Australia to provide it with more familiarity with the nuclear-powered technology before it has such subs of its own.
+The USS Asheville was docked in Perth, Australia, on Monday, Biden said.

-Biden will also meet individually with Albanese and Sunak, an opportunity to coordinate strategy on Russia’s war in Ukraine, the global economy and more.
+Biden also met individually with Sunak and was expected to meet with Albanese, an opportunity to coordinate strategy on Russia’s war in Ukraine, the global economy and more.

+Sunak invited Biden, who is of Irish descent, to visit Northern Ireland in April to help celebrate the 25th anniversary of its peace accord, the 1998 Good Friday agreement.
+Biden replied that it is his “intention” to go to both Northern Ireland and the Republic of Ireland.

 The secretly brokered AUKUS deal included the Australian government’s cancellation of a $66 billion contract for a French-built fleet of conventional submarines, which sparked a diplomatic row within the Western alliance that took months to mend.